Euro zone private loans contract, pressuring ECB to act

-FRANKFURT Loans to the euro zone's private sector contracted for the 12th month in a row in April, raising pressure on the European Central Bank to take fresh policy action to help lift the bloc out of recession.
+FRANKFURT Loans to the euro zone's private sector contracted for the 12th month in a row in April, as the region's recession dents investments and spending despite the European Central Bank's loose monetary policy.

 Loans fell 0.9 percent from the same month a year ago, ECB data showed on Wednesday, a slightly bigger fall than the mid-range forecast for a drop of 0.7 percent in a Reuters poll of economists.
 EUM3PC=ECI